Institutional Revolutionary Party

-Throughout its nine-decade existence, the party has represented a very wide array of ideologies, typically following from the policies of the President of the Republic.
+Throughout its nine-decade existence, the party has represented a very wide array of ideologies, typically following from the policies of the country's president.
 Starting as a center-left party during the Maximato, it moved leftward in the 1930s during the presidency of Lázaro Cárdenas, and gradually shifted to the right starting from 1940 after Cárdenas left office and Manuel Ávila Camacho became president.
-PRI administrations controversially adopted neoliberal economic policies during the 1980s and 90s, as well as during Enrique Peña Nieto's presidency (2012–2018).
+PRI administrations controversially adopted neoliberal economic policies during the 1980s and 1990s, as well as during Enrique Peña Nieto's presidency (2012–2018).
 In 2024, the party formally renounced neoliberalism and rebranded itself as a "center-left" party.

 In 1990, Peruvian writer Mario Vargas Llosa famously described Mexico under the PRI as being "the perfect dictatorship", stating: "I don't believe that there has been in Latin America any case of a system of dictatorship which has so efficiently recruited the intellectual milieu, bribing it with great subtlety.
 The perfect dictatorship is not communism, nor the USSR, nor Fidel Castro; the perfect dictatorship is Mexico.
 Because it is a camouflaged dictatorship."
 The phrase became popular in Mexico and around the world until the PRI fell from power in 2000.

 Despite losing the presidency in the 2000 elections, and 2006 presidential candidate Roberto Madrazo finishing in third place without carrying a single state, the PRI continued to control most state governments through the 2000s and performed strongly at local levels.
 As a result, the PRI won the 2009 legislative election, and in 2012 its candidate Enrique Peña Nieto regained the presidency.
 However, dissatisfaction with the Peña Nieto administration led to the PRI's defeat in the 2018 and 2024 presidential elections with the worst performances in the party's history.